Column

 Are the swastikas at pro-Palestinian demonstrations antisemitic?

-The Free Press’ Olivia Reingold, narrator of the documentary, advises us “attend enough of these demonstrations and you’ll start to see the swastikas”, creating the impression that pro-Palestinian protesters are sympathetic to the Nazis and are wielding Nazi symbols and Nazi-like rhetoric against Jewish students.
+The Free Press’ Olivia Reingold, narrator of the documentary, advises us “attend enough of these demonstrations and you’ll start to see the swastikas”, leaving the impression that pro-Palestinian protesters are sympathetic to the Nazis and are wielding Nazi symbols and Nazi-like rhetoric against Jewish students.
 Yet in each of the cases the documentary points to, the swastikas are used to draw analogies to Israeli government actions that the demonstrators oppose

 A Jewish pro-Israel activist at University of Pennsylvania tells us someone spray-painted "Jews are Nazis" on the wall of a Jewish fraternity house.
 This spray-painting is clearly wrong in equating Israelis or pro-Israel American Jews with Nazis.
 The International Holocaust Remembrance Alliance correctly condemns “Holding Jews collectively responsible for actions of the state of Israel.”